Uber drivers sue app over ‘constant barrage’ pushing California anti-employment initiative

 The suit alleges Uber has engaged in illegal political coercion by issuing repeated warnings to drivers in the app about the consequences if Prop 22 fails.
 One screenshot posted to social media shows drivers are prompted with a message reading “Prop 22 is progress,” touting the health care and earnings changes it would usher in.
 Drivers have to click through the prompt, answering either “Yes On Prop 22” or “OK” to proceed.

-According to the lawsuit, Uber informed workers that 72% of drivers and delivery people said they plan to vote yes on Prop 22.
+According to the lawsuit, Uber informed workers that 72 percent of drivers and delivery people said they plan to vote yes on Prop 22.
 The figure, the lawsuit alleges, “is false and misleading because it suggest[s] that 72% is an accurate, unbiased figure, when it fact it is the consequence of the many pressures to conform to Uber’s preferred position.”
 The lawsuit also alleges Uber could monitor the survey answers and use them to favor drivers who supported Prop 22.

 Uber peppered drivers with misleading facts about Prop 22, the lawsuit also alleges.
 For instance, it told drivers that if Prop 22 passes, drivers will earn 120 percent of minimum wage.
 But that figure hinges on “engaged time,” meaning time giving rides or en route, rather than time logged into a specific app when waiting for a fare.
 The current law would actually mean higher wages for drivers, the lawsuit argues, because it requires Uber to pay drivers even when they’re waiting for a ride.

-“Uber’s threats and constant barrage of Prop 22 propaganda on an app the drivers must use to do their work have one purpose: to coerce the drivers to support Uber’s political battle to strip them of workplace protections,” said David Lowe, a partner with the firm representing the workers, Rudy, Exelrod, Zieff & Lowe LLP, in a statement.
+“Uber’s threats and constant barrage of Prop 22 propaganda on an app the drivers must use to do their work have one purpose: to coerce the drivers to support Uber’s political battle to strip them of workplace protections,” David Lowe, a partner with the firm representing the workers, Rudy, Exelrod, Zieff & Lowe LLP, said in a statement.

 The suit seeks an injunction that would prevent Uber from continuing to show drivers the Prop 22 messages.
 With so little time before the election and many mail-in ballots already cast, Lowe said in an interview his firm would attempt to find ways to speed up the process and gain the injunction as quickly as possible.